 - Cumin is ready to harvest when its fruits become yellow-brown, which usually happens four to five weeks after flowering.

-Some pests can attack cumin, like aphids, caterpillars, mites, and larvae.
+Some pests can attack the cumin plant, like aphids, caterpillars, mites, and larvae.

-Cumin is susceptible to a range of diseases, mostly blight, wilt, and powdery mildew.
+Cumin is also susceptible to a range of diseases, mostly blight, wilt, and powdery mildew.

 More detailed information about growing cumin can be found in the herb garden section.